 An evolutionary, comparative, and holistic approach to sex and gender from the theoretical perspective of Anthropology.
 Explores the concepts of sex and gender through all four sub-fields (cultural anthropology, biological anthropology, archaeology, and linguistics).
 Readings examine both non-Western and Western cultures, illustrating how ideas about sex and gender vary in different times and cultures.
 Recommended: ANTH& 100.

 After completing this class, students should be able to:

-- Analyze the role of biological evolution in human sex and gender.
+- Analyze the role of biological evolution in human and non-human primate sex and gender.

-- Assess how gender roles are culturally and historically created.
+- Conduct cross-cultural examinations of sex and gender and assess how gender is culturally and historically created.

-- Compare cross-cultural examinations of sex and gender.
+- Critique androcentric biases of research on sex and gender.